palja1n/constructors-and-destructors-in-cpp/README.md

 ## 3. Parameterized Constructor Example

-This example highlights why constructors with parameters are useful.
-A `Practice` class with members `a` and `b` uses a parameterized constructor to set values at the time of object creation, and has a display function to output those values.

 **Theory:**
 - Parameterized constructors accept values up front, so each object can have different starting data.
 - Data members remain private and are set internally by the constructor.
 - This approach leads to concise and reliable object setup.

+**Logic:**

+This program illustrates the use of parameterized constructors where values are provided at the time of object creation.
+The `Product` class receives `P_ID`, `Name`, `Category`, and `Price` as parameters and stores them internally.
+A `display()` function is used to output the product’s information.

 **Algorithm:**

 1. Begin
-2. Define a class (e.g., `Practice`) with data members:
+2. Define a `Product` class with data members:
+   - `P_ID`
+   - `Name`
-   - a (int)
+   - `Category`
-   - b (int)
+   - `Price`
-3. Define a constructor that takes two parameters and assigns them to `a` and `b`.
+3. Implement a parameterized constructor that initializes these members with the provided arguments.
-4. Write a public `display` function to print both members.
+4. Create a public `display()` function to print all product details.
-5. In the main part:
+5. In the `main()` function:
-   - Create the object with specific values (e.g., `Practice p(1, 2)`)
+   - Instantiate a `Product` object by passing appropriate values.
-   - Call `display` to show the contents
+   - Invoke the `display()` function to show the product information.
 6. End

 ***

-## 4. Copy Constructor
+## 4. Copy Constructor Program (Example 1)

 **Theory:**
-- The parameterized constructor initializes each member variable with specific values upon object creation.
+- The parameterized constructor initializes each data member with specific values at the time of object creation.
-- The copy constructor takes a reference to an existing object of the same class and copies each data member to the new object.
+- The copy constructor accepts a reference to another object of the `Employee` class and duplicates all data members into the new object.
-- This is especially useful when objects are assigned, passed by value, or returned from functions.

 **Algorithm:**
 1. Begin
 2. Define an `Employee` class with the following data members:
-   - `name` (string)
-   - `admitnumber` (int)
+   - `Emp_ID` (int)
-   - `subdivision` (char)
+   - `Name` (string)
-   - `projects` (int)
+   - `Department` (string)
-   - `salary` (double)
+   - `Salary` (double)
-3. Implement a parameterized constructor that initializes all members with given values.
+3. Create a parameterized constructor that initializes these members with provided values.
 4. Implement a copy constructor that:
    - Takes a reference to another `Employee` object
-   - Copies each data member from the passed object into the new one
+   - Copies each data member from the passed object to the new one
-   - Optionally displays a message indicating the copy constructor was invoked
+   - Optionally, displays a message indicating that the copy constructor was called
-5. Define a `display` function to output all the employee’s information.
+5. Define a `display` function to print all employee details.
 6. In the `main()` function:
-   - Create an employee object using the parameterized constructor and display its details
+   - Instantiate an `Employee` object using the parameterized constructor and display its details
-   - Create another employee object as a copy of the first, invoking the copy constructor, and display its details
+   - Create another `Employee` object as a copy of the first, which calls the copy constructor, and display its details
 7. End

 ***

-## 5. Destructor Program (Object Lifecycle)
+## 5. Copy Constructor Program (Example 2)

-This example shows how constructors and destructors interact with object creation and destruction.
-A global counter tracks the number of objects in existence.

 **Theory:**
-- The constructor is called each time an object is made, increasing the count.
+- The parameterized constructor sets each member variable with specific values when a bike object is created.
-- The destructor runs automatically for out-of-scope or deleted objects, decreasing the count.
-- Demonstrates resource tracking and automatic cleanup.
+- The copy constructor receives a reference to another `Bike` object and duplicates all data members to the new instance.

 **Algorithm:**
 1. Begin
-2. Set a global variable `count` to zero
-3. Define a class (e.g., `destruct`) that contains:
+2. Define a `Bike` class with these data members:
-   - a constructor that increases `count` and prints the number of objects created
-   - a destructor that decreases `count` and prints number of objects destroyed
-4. In the main scope:
-   - Create three objects (constructor runs and updates count for each)
+   - `Bike_ID` (int)
+   - `Model` (string)
+   - `Brand` (string)
+   - `Price` (double)
+3. Implement a parameterized constructor that initializes all data members using given arguments.
+4. Implement a copy constructor that:
-   - Introduce an inner scope/block and make a fourth object
+   - Accepts a reference to another `Bike` object
-   - When the block ends, observe the destructor only runs for that object
+   - Copies all member variables from the passed object into the new object
-   - At program end, destructors for the three original objects are called
+   - Optionally, prints a message indicating the copy constructor was triggered
+5. Define a `display` function to output all bike details.
+6. In the `main()` function:
+   - Create a `Bike` object using the parameterized constructor and display its information
+   - Create a second `Bike` object by copying the first, which calls the copy constructor, then display its information
+7. End

+***

+## 6. Destructor Programs

+**Logic:**
+Demonstrates the use of destructors to track object lifecycle.
+A global counter keeps count of objects created and destroyed.
+When objects go out of scope, the destructor is invoked automatically

+**Algorithm:**
+1. Start
+2. Initialize a global variable count = 0.
+3. Create a class House with:
+Constructor → increments count and prints message.
+Destructor → decrements count and prints message.
+4. In main(), create multiple objects, including one inside a local block.
+5. Observe creation and destruction messages in sequence.
-5. End
+6. End

 ***